Birth Center COVID FAQs

 What about doulas?

 The Association of Women’s Health and Neonatal Nursing (AWHONN) recognizes certified doulas as part of the care team for labor and delivery.
-If you have chosen to hire one of the certified doulas in our community, she will be able to accompany you along with your one support person.
+If you have chosen to hire one of the certified doulas in our community, she will be able to accompany you along with your two support people.
 Your doula may be with you from the time you are admitted to the hospital until just before you are transferred to our postpartum unit.
 We ask that your doula not accompany you in triage.
 The doula must wear a mask when anyone on the healthcare team enters the room.

 Will I have to wear a mask?
 What about when I am pushing?